anroots/ITK-projects/Logging/README.md

 The dashboard is mostly empty if the server was started just moments ago.

-We can configure e-mail alerts from under "Monitors" that will alert the operator if the Elasticsearch server experiences issues.
+We can configure e-mail alerts from under "Monitors" that will alert the operator, if the Elasticsearch server experiences issues.

 ![ELK alert](doc/elk-monitor.png)

+## Summary

+This project installs and configures ELK as a centralized logging solution.
+Proof-of-concept configuration is done to send syslog of multiple servers to one searchable database, as well as logs from an application server (Apache2).

+ELK is well-suited to serve as a centralized log station for large volumes of data.
+Although the current solution uses only one ELK server, it could easily be configured to scale over multiple nodes in a cluster configuration, thereby increasing capacity and log throughput.

+The servers are monitored with a cloud-native monitoring solution that gives detailed insight into any possible problems with the services as well as providing timely alerts to operators when something goes wrong.

+In an enterprise / corporate setting, having centralized logging that works and scales is essential.
+ELK and Datadog suit well for satisfying those needs.

 ## Links